daos-stack/daos/src/client/model.md

 <a id="a"></a>
 ![HLD_Graphics/Fig_001.png](HLD_Graphics/Fig_001.png "Example of four Storage Nodes, eight DAOS Targets and three DAOS Pools")

 The <a href="#b">figure </a> below represents the fundamental abstractions of the DAOS storage model.
 A pool can host multiple transactional object stores called DAOS containers, identified by UUIDs.
 Each container is a private object address space, which can be atomically modified and snapshotted independently of the other containers sharing the same pool.
-DAOS objects in a container are identified by a unique object address and have a type (either byte array, KV store or document store, see <a href="#4a">DAOS Object</a> for more details) which is encoded in the object ID (see <a href="#4a">DAOS Container</a>). \Objects can be distributed across any target of the pool for both performance and resilience.
+DAOS objects in a container are identified by a unique object address and have a type (either byte array, KV store or document store, (see <a href="#4a">DAOS Object</a> for more details) which is encoded in the object ID (see <a href="#4a">DAOS Container</a>).
+Objects can be distributed across any target of the pool for both performance and resilience.

 <a id="b"></a>
 ![HLD_Graphics/fig_002](HLD_Graphics/Fig_002.png "Architecture of DAOS Storage Model")

-Table 3-1 shows the targeted level of scalability for each DAOS concept.
+The following <a href="#aa">table</a> shows the targeted level of scalability for each DAOS concept.

+<a id="aa"></a>

+**DAOS Scalability**

 |DAOS Concept|Order of Magnitude|
 |---|---|